aofdev/vue-firebase-auth-vuex/README.md

 # serve with hot reload at localhost:8080
 yarn dev

-# build for production with minification
+# build for production with minification and to build Progressive Web Apps
 yarn build

 ```